shapirodaniel/deno-overview/deno-presentation-notes.md

 - no cookie jar
 - does not follow same-origin policy (Deno user agent has no concept of origins)
-- Deno doesn't need to protet against leaking authenticated data cross origin!
+- Deno doesn't need to protect against leaking authenticated data cross origin!
 - does not implement Origin header, CORS protocol, CORB, Cross-Origin-Resource-Policy header, atomic HTTP redirect handling, or opaquedirect response

 <code>CustomEvent, EventTarget, EventListener</code>